-The Paint with Color option at the bottom of the local adjustment panel lets you use the Local Adjustment brush to select a color and paint it into your image.
-It is designed for two situations: when you wish to apply softening (or evening out) to portions of an image by blending existing color, and to replace the color of an existing object.
+The Paint with Color option at the bottom of the panel lets you use the Local Adjustment brush to select a color and paint it into your image.
+It is designed for two situations: when you wish to even out to portions of an image by blending existing color, and to replace the color of an existing object.